 If approved today, the additional recommendations will be submitted to the FAA in conjunction with the recommendations submitted on November 29, 2023, which the NOC continues to endorse, and FAA has stated they will review in totality.
 FAA has stated they will review the NOC's recommendations and incorporate into the procedure design and engagement as feasible.
 The FAA has also stated that following review of the NOC's recommendations, the assessment of noise and environmental impacts will begin consistent with the National Environmental Policy Act.
 A broader public engagement is planned for summer 2024 and more information will be available at that time.
-More information is available the FAA's website at project www.faa.gov/air traffic/community engagement/msp.
+More information is available at the FAA's project website www.faa.gov/air_traffic/community_engagement/msp.